Aleksandre19/dcdmp/README.md

 ### Credits
    - #### Content
-       - Content including a book’s cover images was taken from this website [https://www.bookdepository.com][https://www.bookdepository.com]
+       - Content including a book’s cover images was taken from this website [https://www.bookdepository.com](https://www.bookdepository.com)

    - #### Images
-       - Images for banners and for website design was taken from this website [https://www.pexels.com][https://www.pexels.com]
+       - Images for banners and for website design was taken from this website [https://www.pexels.com](https://www.pexels.com)

+   - #### Design
-   - #### Website’s design and a logo was created by developer in Photoshop.
+        - Website’s design and a logo was created by developer in Photoshop.

 ### Acknowledgements